It may seem like magic, but yes, you can have a complete mouth of implant teeth in just a single day!

 How are dental implants done in one day?

-By the time you return to the office the next morning, the teeth are ready to be delivered and permanently placed in your mouth.
+By the time you return to the office the next morning, your new smile are ready and we’ll permanently place them in your mouth.
+After trying out your new teeth, we can adjust as necessary before being attached to the implants in your mouth.

 This makes waiting around for healing between steps unnecessary.
 You can leave that very day with your permanent restoration instead of a temporary acrylic one.